kunal732/MacLexa/README.md

 # MacLexa
 ![Alt text](http://i.imgur.com/BzSViXy.png "MacLexa System Tray Expanded")
 ## About the Project
-I was debating on buying an Echo, but then I learned Amazon has an Alexa Voice Service SDK.
-So I decided to build an Alexa App which lives in the Mac System Tray and can be accessed at any time by pressing and holding the Option key when speaking commands.
+Built an Alexa App which lives in the Mac System Tray.
+It can be accessed at any time by pressing and holding the Option key when speaking commands.

 Big Shoutout to [Carson McDonald](https://github.com/carsonmcdonald) whose [AVSExample](https://github.com/carsonmcdonald/AVSExample-Swift) in Swift laid the foundation for this project.
 ___